Are you considering living in Locks Heath?

 Cost of Living in Locks Heath

-The cost of living will differ depending on where in the UK you live.
+Your cost of living will vary depending on where in the UK you live.

 Broadly speaking, northern areas tend to have a lower cost of living than southern locations but, anomalies do occur.